 Mitchel (Colin Farrell) is a criminal just out of prison.
-While he enjoys a great reputation among the London Undeworld (not to be confused with the London Underground--which is a very efficient and clean subway service I found easy to use when I went there), he wants to go straight.
+While he enjoys a great reputation among the London Underworld, he wants to go straight.
 His buddy Billy (Ben Chaplin) is determined to get him back in.
-A money-collector for a Big Boss, this inebriated and twitchy enforcer tries but can't shake down Mitchel like he can those living in estates (what we in the U.S. would call projects).
+A money-collector for a Big Boss, this inebriated and twitchy enforcer tries but can't shake down Mitchel like he can those living in low-rent areas.

-It is hard to believe that Charlotte would fall in love with Mitchel (even if it is Colin Farrell) because they spend so little time together.
+It is hard to believe that Charlotte would fall in love with Mitchel because they spend so little time together.
 It is hard to believe that Gant is protecting the Footballer who killed Joe because Gant thinks he has potential to go into the big leagues.
 The idea of the homeless man who is special to the lead is nothing original, and add to that we never really see the connection between Joe and Mitchel.
 Joe was there only for two or three scenes and there doesn't seem to be any connection between them.

 It's not that London Boulevard is missing style.
 Monahan from the opening and use of music signals this is suppose to be a stylish modern gangster film.
 Farrell's calm, almost mournful demeanor makes his occasional bursts of violence more jarring, and Knightley does some of her best work as the disturbed actress.
 While it's nice to see Thewlis stretch, someone should have told Remus Lupin to tone it down a bit.
 Chaplin, an actor that perhaps should be better known, is better than the material as the pathetic, twitchy Billy.

 London Boulevard is a film that is style over substance.
-It has good performances in it (in particular Farrell and Knightley) but it is trying too hard to have so many stories (and stories we've seen before) into one film.
+It has good performances in it in particular Farrell and Knightley, but it is trying too hard to have so many stories into one film.
 It would have helped the film if there had not been so many things going on and kept to one or two stories.
 It's clear that London Boulevard needs some roadwork.